camarman/linux-command-line/README.md

 ## Pre-Installation

-0) Make sure that fast start up and secure boot is disabled
+0) Make sure that fast start up and secure boot is disabled (For Nvidia Drivers.
+It might be different for AMD)
 1) Install Fedora to USB (via Fedora Media Writer)
 2) :exclamation: **Do not select delete after download in fedora media writer** :exclamation: